daipozhi/Purpose-AI/webfind50/readme.txt

     copy file words-cw02_sort.txt and words-cw01.txt to directory work_dir ,
     word courseware is done .

+if you already made courseware , you want add some new words ,add these words to file
+    words-cw02_notsort.backup.utf8.txt , convert to GB18030 ,copy to
+    words-cw02_notsort.txt , and copy file words-cw02_notsort.txt to directory webfind52 ,
+    run program in webfind52 , it will sort these words and copy to words-cw02_sort.txt , copy file words-cw02_sort.txt to directory work_dir ,
+    word courseware is done .( you don't need run program words-cw01.c )

 (in here , chinese is coded in GB18030 ,in Windows, you can directly open it , if you are in Ubuntu,
     you need convert chinese to utf8 , you can run program in directory 'tools-3', ./gb18030-to-utf8.exe myfile.txt ,it will convert chinese to utf8 and copy to myfile.utf8.txt ,